bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

 ## The coin spec, or the backbone of our tests

 To make our bot _smart_ in its decision making process, we rely on `specs` files.
 A **coin spec** defines all possible mutations on the blockchain (supported by Ledger Live) as well as the expectation after the mutation has been broadcasted.
-This is where things get fun, as we said earlier, there are no way to "replay" scenarios on the blockchain.
+This is where things get fun, as we said earlier, there is no way to "replay" scenarios on the blockchain.
 To compensate for these limitations, we came up with a new way, focusing on the _account state_ before and after the mutations.

 Here is an example of a coin spec: